HM Prison New Hall: 21st century

-This prison provides full and part-time education courses for prisoners in areas such as business administration, food hygiene, literacy, numeracy and information technology, NVQ Hairdressing, BTEC and Art.
-New Hall has workshops where inmates can be given experience of assembly work, light textile work, catering and gardening.
-Employment and careers advice by the Jobcentre Plus is also available.
+This prison provides full- and part-time education courses for prisoners in areas such as business administration, food hygiene, literacy, numeracy, information technology, NVQ Hairdressing, BTEC, and art.
+New Hall has workshops where inmates can gain experience in assembly work, light textile work, catering, and gardening.
+Employment and careers advice by Jobcentre Plus is also available.
 The prison's governor is Julia Spence.
 The Ministry of Justice has received planning permission to install solar panels at the site in a bid to reduce the prison's carbon footprint.

 Notable inmates

 Notable people held at the prison include: